atacratic/ports/README.md

     g : B ->{Store G, Stream C, Foo} ()
 ```

-You then use this library to compose and run these functions, by first transforming them into the corresponding _port functions_:
+You then use this library to compose and run these _stream functions_, by first transforming them into the corresponding _port functions_:

 ```haskell
     -- Take a B port (a consumer of Bs) and transform it into an A port (a